2moe/envpath/Readme.md

 We can use external crates to automatically retrieve paths for different platforms or manually write different directory mapping relationships for different platforms.
 Great, it seems like we have solved the cross-platform issue, but we may have forgotten one thing.
 That is, the path separators on different platforms may be different.
-We can generate paths for different platforms, but the format generated may not be very universal."
+We can generate paths for different platforms, but the format generated may not be very universal.

 - Windows: `C:\path\to\xxx`
 - Unix-like: `/path/to/xxx`